Touch (Laura Branigan album)

-Touch is the fifth studio album by American pop singer Laura Branigan, released on July 7, 1987, by Atlantic Records.
+Touch is the fifth studio album by American singer Laura Branigan, released on July 7, 1987, by Atlantic Records.
 The album saw Branigan's return to dancefloors with the lead single, the Stock Aitken Waterman-produced "Shattered Glass", which was released in June 1987 and reached number 48 on the Billboard Hot 100.
 The album's second single, a cover of Jennifer Rush's "Power of Love", was released in October 1987, peaking at number 26 on the Billboard Hot 100.
 "Spirit of Love" was released as a single in Europe, while "Cry Wolf" served as the album's third single in the United States.

+Reception

+In their review of the album, Billboard commented "pop songstress gets to showcase her strongest assets here: powerful, sustained vocals and convincing lyric interpretation.
+The results fit best with adult contemporary; album offers more ballads than usual.
+Best bets: "Shattered Glass," produced by Stock, Aitken, Waterman; "Over Love " and "Spirit Of Love."

+Cashbox praised the album, stating that "international favorite backs off of her signature disco sonics allowing her dramatic, often plaintive vocals to shine through.
+The song selection on Touch ranges from delicate, introspective heart surgeries to full force gale blowers on which she exercises the breadth of her amazing range."